- Number of Students: 653

 One essential key to developing high performing collaborative teams is the establishment of designated teaming times during the instructional day.
 Library, Computers, Music, Spanish, and Art are included in the daily rotation and students attend P.E. daily.
 The master schedule gives teachers a daily teaming time in addition to their conference period.
 This precious treasure of time is key to the success of our teams.
 Teams set their own goals which in turn support our campus goal.
 By having a focus on what they want, they all work together and as a result become successful.

 Special education teachers who serve students at a specific grade level attend the grade level team meetings for their students.
 Our goal is for our special education teachers to be content experts and develop the expertise our grade level teachers are striving for.
-Our Computer, Art, Music, Library, and Spanish teachers meet as a collaborative team as well.
+Our Computer, Art, Music, Library, P.E., and Spanish teachers meet as a collaborative team as well.
 This interdisciplinary team sees all of the students in our school and they too develop a team goal that supports the campus goal.
 Instructional coaches support our goals by facilitating professional development, lesson planning, and curriculum development.

 At Randolph Elementary we know that it takes everyone in the building to work together to support learning for all.
 In addition to teams focusing on students learning, the teams manage their own learning.
 Different teams will seek out their own book studies to assist the work of their team.
 We truly have become a true professional learning community but understand this will always be an ongoing process.